-Which student doesn't want to get better grades and have an overall easier time through school?
-The following study tipswill help you maximize your study time, so you can stay organized and sane all year long!
+Which student doesn’t want to get better grades and have an overall easier time through school?
+The following study tips will help you maximize your study time so that you can stay organized and sane all year long!

 Prioritizing your assignments and determining what to practice first is no easy task, especially if you're a high school student.
 On the one hand, you probably have the pressure of college, or at least graduation, looming in the distance.
 On the other hand, you also want to enjoy your teenage years and just be a kid!